How to Negotiate Your Credit Card Debt if the Minimum Payments Are Too High

 This process will take several months, include several representatives and end when you have something in writing either stating your debt is paid off or detailing your payment plan.

 If the process takes longer than six months, your debt may even be sold to another creditor, with whom you’ll start the process all over again.

 If you’re settling with a payment plan, send a registered letter outlining the payment schedule in detail.
 Never give a debt collector access to your checking account through electronic withdrawals or by paying with checks.
 Money orders are the safest way to pay your settlement.

 When the debt is paid, request that the account be reported as “paid as agreed upon” rather than “settled.”
 You can also ask that they remove any tradelines associated with the account from your credit report.
 They may refuse, but it’s definitely worth negotiating for — especially if you’re willing to give them a lump sum.

-Advantages of Debt Settlement
+Pros of Debt Settlement

-Disadvantages of Debt Settlement
+Cons of Debt Settlement